-by Pedro Eiras (peiras@theater.umass.edu)
+by Pedro Eiras (peiras@umass.edu)

-João da Silva: a Brazilian, every Brazilian, he is all of us... immigrants from the South.
+Ioão da Silva: a Brazilian, every Brazilian, he is all of us... immigrants from the South.

-The stage should be as bare as possible, with no discriminate props or obvious set elements, nothing to indicate place or time.
-Everything (places, characters, spaces, actions) should be brought to life by the physical acting of the performer playing João da Silva.
+Note on tone and style: The stage should be as bare as possible.
+No discriminate props or obvious set elements, nothing to indicate place or time.
+Everything (places, characters, spaces, actions) should be brought to life by the performer playing João da Silva.
 The exception are moments told in a spotlight, which should be played matter-of-factly.
-Though this is a solo performance, there are occasional dialogues, which should all be played by the same performer and will be indicated by a preceding double backslash: \\.
+Though this is a solo performance, there are occasional dialogues that should all be played by the same performer and will be indicated by a preceding double backslash: \\.